 A stalled motor or worn axle:

-The other reason behind a circular saw stopping may be due to an engine that has partially stalled due to under-use.
+The other reason behind a circular saw stopped working may be due to an engine that has partially stalled due to under-use.
 Worn parts can also cause some problems here.
 The blade will not spin smoothly or will simply be loose and not held properly to cut a straight line.

 Bad connection in the switch: